-- (1) A committee member may resign from the Committee by written notice addressed to the Committee. - (2) A person ceases to be a committee member if he or she- - (a) ceases to be a member of the Association; or - (b) fails to attend 3 consecutive committee meetings (other than special or urgent committee meetings) without leave of absence under rule 67; or - (c) if as a member of the VCA he/she is disqualified or suspended by the VCA whilst the Association remains an affiliate of the VCA; or - (d) otherwise ceases to be a committee member by operation of section 78 of the Act.
+- (1) A committee member may resign from the Committee by written notice addressed to the Committee. - (2) A person ceases to be a committee member if he or she- - (a) ceases to be a member of the Association; or - (b) fails to attend 3 consecutive committee meetings (other than special or urgent committee meetings) without leave of absence under rule 67; or - (c) if as a member of Dogs Victoria (V.C.A.) he is disqualified or suspended by the V.C.A. while the Club remains an affiliate of the V.C.A.; or - (d) otherwise ceases to be a committee member by operation of section 78 of the Act.